elygeo/coseis/doc/index.rst

         brew install git gfortran

-    Optionally, install MPICH2_ for multiprocessing, and EPD_ for visualization and analysis.
+    Optionally, install and EPD_ for visualization and analysis.

 1. Clone the source code from the `Coseis GitHub repository
     <http://github.com/gely/coseis>`__::